equinor/ideation-machine-frontend/src/docs/azure-ml/index.md

 Both ways requires the following:
 1. You have logged in to your Azure account
-2. You have access to the Azure Machine Learning Workspace
+2. You have access to the Azure Machine Learning Workspace (Reader access is not enough)

 The disadvantage by using the access keys is that they don't expire, so if a key is 'lost' (pushed to a github repo, shared with some users over insecure channels etc..) it might end up in the wrong hands and can be used for accessing the model.

-Which is why we choose to use:
+Which is why we have chosen to use:

 #### AML tokens